MichaelDemidov/Firebird-Auto-Updater/README.md

 NSIS
 ----

-There is one difficulty: it is inconvenient for non-advanced users to download a set consisting of the program, Firebird installer, and configuration files.
+There is a difficulty: it is inconvenient for non-advanced users to download a set consisting of the program, Firebird installer, and configuration files, and then to run the program with the corresponding config file.
 So I made a separate "meta-installer" for this.
-The user downloads and runs a single exe, which unpacks all the necessary files into a temporary folder, launches the program, waits for it to complete and deletes the files from the temporary folder.
+The user downloads and runs a single exe, which unpacks all the necessary files into a system temporary folder, launches the program, waits for it to complete, and deletes the files from the temporary folder.
 I use the Nullsoft Scriptable Installation System (NSIS) for this because it's a tool I'm familiar with.
 Of course, you can come up with something else.

 To use it, please copy the executable file `fbupdate.exe` and the desired configuration file in the `Firebird` folder.
 Then rename the config file to `fbupdate.cfg`.
 Also copy the Firebird setup file in the `Firebird\update` folder.